This week, Peter Milmine uses Our Week in Digital to report on the news stories rocking the world of “Big Tech”.

 Following the ECJ ruling, Google issued a statement;

-Unsurprisingly, the firm had support from other large tech organisations; Wikipedia owners, the Wikimedia Foundation, the non-profit Reporters Committee for Freedom of the Press, and the UK freedom of expression campaign group Article 19 for example.
+Unsurprisingly, the firm had support from other large tech organisations.
+These include Wikipedia owners, the Wikimedia Foundation, the non-profit Reporters Committee for Freedom of the Press, and the UK freedom of expression campaign group Article 19.
 Microsoft too added their weight behind Google’s campaign.

 The case has received much interest and had the potential to hold far-reaching consequences regarding the censorship of big tech.
 It could have been viewed as an attempt by Europe to police a US tech giant beyond the EU’s borders.